 Leap Seconds Are Needed Too

-In addition to that, the Earth's rotation around its axis is not consistent.
+- The Earth's rotation around its axis is not consistent either.
 It tends to slow down and speed up ever so little.

-To improve the accuracy of our time clocks, we need to add a second or two every year.
+To improve the accuracy of our time clocks, we need to adjust our calendar by adding a second or two every year.
 It’s called a leap second.3

 Prior Leap-Second Time Adjustments